 Chapter 46 – Easter fun

-I was surprised by how many of the group and other guests wanted to accompany me to watch the procession on Thursday evening while Lucia manned the bar.
+I was surprised by how many of the group and other guests wanted to accompany me to watch the procession on Thursday evening, while Lucia manned the bar.
 Perhaps, we should make more of Easter, I thought as nearly thirty of us stationed ourselves on the Balcon at the top of the passage leading down to Playa El Salon.
 It was a balmy evening with a gentle breeze as we absorbed the stage before us.
 It was dimly illuminated by candles and a few streetlights, which when combined with cigarette smoke from almost every adult created a misty ambience usually associated with an Alfred Hitchcock horror film.

 I was probably not the best person to explain the intricacies of Catholic ceremonies, but I had been well-schooled by Lucia and her family about the history and rituals of their tradition.